jimbobbennett/StarWarsCopilot/4-call-tools/README.md

     LTC --> R[Response]
 ```

+A tool is ideally designed to do one task.
+For example, if you wanted to model basic CRUD, you would have four tools - one tool to create a new record, one to replace a record, one to update, and one to delete.

 ## Expand your LLMs knowledge with a web search tool

 LLMs have access to their training data, but that's it.
 This means if your model was trained before a particular event happened, then the LLM will know nothing about it.